 …is to move our community from fossil fuel dependence to resilience by economic localization, positive, equitable, adaptive responses to climate change.

 Respect resource limits.
 Reduce and eventually end reliance on fossil fuels.
 Wisely use all other Earth resources.

 Promote Equity, Inclusivity and Social justice.
 The most disadvantaged and powerless people in our communities are the most affected by the climate crisis.

 Create space for reflection, critique, new ideas and celebration of successes in the community’s responses to the challenges of adaptation and mitigation in a climate-changed world.

 Freely share ideas that are in keeping with our Mission and these Values in the spirit of building an adapted, resilient local community

 Foster connectivity, creativity and positive possibilities for the future.
-New stories are central to the success of the Vision.
+Storytelling is central to the success of the Vision.

 What is “Transition”?